quasarframework/quasar/docs/src/pages/options/quasar-icon-sets.md

 }
 ```

-This will enable you to use both Ionicons & Fontawesome webfonts in your app, and all Quasar components will display Fontawesome icons.
+This will enable you to use both MDI & Fontawesome webfonts in your app, and all Quasar components will display Fontawesome icons.

 #### UMD Way
 Include the Quasar Icon Set tag for your Quasar version and also tell Quasar to use it.
 Example: